argilla-io/distilabel/docs/sections/papers/instruction_backtranslation.md

 pip install "distilabel[hf-inference-endpoints,openai]>=1.0.0"
 ```

-And since we will be using `hf-inference-endpoints` we will need deploy those in advance either locally or in the Hugging Face Hub (alternatively also the serverless endpoints can be used, but most of the times the inference times are slower, and there's a limited quota to use those as those are free) and set both the `HF_TOKEN` (to use the `InferenceEndpointsLLM`) and the `OPENAI_API_KEY` environment variable value (to use the `OpenAILLM`).
+And since we will be using [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM] (installed via the extra `hf-inference-endpoints`) we will need deploy those in advance either locally or in the Hugging Face Hub (alternatively also the serverless endpoints can be used, but most of the times the inference times are slower, and there's a limited quota to use those as those are free) and set both the `HF_TOKEN` (to use the [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM]) and the `OPENAI_API_KEY` environment variable value (to use the [`OpenAILLM`][distilabel.llms.OpenAILLM]).

 #### Building blocks

-- `LoadHubDataset`: Generator Step to load a dataset from the Hugging Face Hub.
+- [`LoadHubDataset`][distilabel.steps.LoadHubDataset]: Generator Step to load a dataset from the Hugging Face Hub.
-- `TextGeneration`: Task to generate responses for a given instruction using an LLM.
+- [`TextGeneration`][distilabel.steps.tasks.TextGeneration]: Task to generate responses for a given instruction using an LLM.
-  - `InferenceEndpointsLLM`: LLM that runs a model from an Inference Endpoint in the Hugging Face Hub.
+    - [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM]: LLM that runs a model from an Inference Endpoint in the Hugging Face Hub.
-- `InstructionBacktranslation`: Task that generates a score and a reason for a response for a given instruction using the Self Alignment with Instruction Backtranslation prompt.
+- [`InstructionBacktranslation`][distilabel.steps.tasks.InstructionBacktranslation]: Task that generates a score and a reason for a response for a given instruction using the Self Alignment with Instruction Backtranslation prompt.
-  - `OpenAILLM`: LLM that loads a model from OpenAI using `OpenAILLM`.
+    - [`OpenAILLM`][distilabel.llms.OpenAILLM]: LLM that loads a model from OpenAI.

 #### Code